SkyWorld117/DianoiaML.jl/README.md

 - Optimizer
   - Gradient Descent
   - Genetic Algorithm (Experimental)
+- Tools
+  - Model Management

 Please feel free to leave comments, trouble-shootings or advice (which are very valuable for me).

 ### Update log
 **Update 0.1.1 - 12.05.2020**
 - Add tanh as an activation function
+- Add model management in tools and can save and models
 - Improve the syntax slightly
-- This is the last Python version of this framework.
+- This would be the last Python version of this framework.
 I am re-programming this project in Julia.